kenwals/BoWood-Audio/README.md

 #### 500 server error

 The contact page was giving a 500 server error at one point when the user was attempting to send messages.
-It turns out, I had reset my gmail password recently and I didn't realise that this also makes all my current SMTP passcodes invalid(they actually disappeared from my gmail settings).
-So the simple fix was to create and replace the passcode and make sure I remember what to do next time i change my gmail password.
+It turns out, I had reset my Gmail password recently and I didn't realise that this also makes all my current SMTP passcodes invalid(they disappeared from my Gmail settings).
+So the simple fix was to create and replace the passcode and make sure I remember what to do next time I change my Gmail password.

 #### USD to EURO conversion